-Technological research giant Gartner, Inc. recently made a bold prediction in regards to the state of business technology moving forward.
-According to their hypothesis, the Internet of Things will save consumers and businesses $1 trillion per year in regards to the maintenance, services, and consumables they purchase.
+Technological research giant McKinsey Digital. recently made a bold prediction in regards to the state of business technology moving forward.
+According to their hypothesis, by 2025 the Internet of Things could have a potential total economic impact of as much as $11.1 trillion per year.

 Indeed, the pace of technological advancements is breakneck, and only appears to be speeding up.
 So how can you harness it to your advantage?
 Here are three ways you can capitalize on business technology trends and watch your company thrive.

 3 Ways Business Technology Can Help Your Company Grow